sigma-andex/sigma-andex/README.md

 I'm Jan, a deep learning and functional programming enthusiast.
 I code mostly in Rust, TypeScript and Python, though I also have strong experience in PureScript, Haskell, Scala and Idris.

-Right now I'm mostly interested in LLMs with a focus on making LLMs fast and accessible.
+Right now I'm mostly interested in LLMs with a focus on mechanistic interpretability.

-I'm **available for hire**, reach out to me at https://betalyra.pt/contact.
+Need help with AI?
+Through my company Betalyra I'm **available for hire**, reach out to me at https://betalyra.pt/contact.

 ## Current projects